munificent/game-programming-patterns/book/dirty-flag.markdown

     * *If the calculation is time-consuming, it can cause a noticeable pause.*
         Postponing the work until the player is expecting to see the result can affect their gameplay experience.
-Often, it's fast enough that this isn't a problem, but if it is, you'll have to do the work earlier.
+It's often fast enough that this isn't a problem, but if it is, you'll have to do the work earlier.

 * **At well-defined checkpoints:**

-    Sometimes there is a point in time or the progression of the game where it's natural to do the deferred processing.
+    Sometimes, there is a point in time in the progression of the game where it's natural to do the deferred processing.
 For example, we may want to save the game only when the pirate sails into port.
 Or the sync point may not be part of the game mechanics.
-We may just want to hide the work behind a loading screen or a cut scene.
+We may want to hide the work behind a loading screen or a cut scene.

     * *Doing the work doesn't impact the user experience.* Unlike the previous